 Learn more about pulmonary rehabilitation and BWH’s Pulmonary Rehabilitation Program services.

 If other therapies do not improve ILD, your physician may recommend referral and evaluation by a lung transplant program.

 Learn more about BWH’s Division of Thoracic Surgery and Lung Transplant Program.

 At the ILD Clinic, patients receive same-day consultation with a rheumatologist and pulmonologist.
 A multidisciplinary team then reviews your diagnostic information and creates a cohesive and comprehensive treatment plan.
 This approach fosters seamless, expert care.
 Your medical condition will be closely monitored and managed to promote optimal lung functioning and an improved quality of life.

 If you require surgery, you will meet with your healthcare team first for pre-operative information and tests.
 On the day of your surgery, you will receive care from surgeons, anesthesiologists and nurses who specialize in thoracic surgery.
 After surgery, you will recover in the post-surgical care unit where you will receive comprehensive care by an experienced surgical and nursing staff.

-Patients benefit from the full range of services and expertise offered at BWH and through the ILD Clinic at The Lung Center.
+Patients benefit from the full range of services and expertise offered at BWH and through the ILD Clinic at Lung Center.
 In addition to care from the physicians in the ILD Clinic, patients also benefit from the Pulmonary Rehabilitation Program.
 Collaboration between pulmonologists, thoracic surgeons, rheumatologists, pulmonologists, pathologists, radiologists and physical therapists provide comprehensive, expert ILD treatment based on current research.
 Learn more about our Lung Center team.

 For over a century, a leader in patient care, medical education and research, with expertise in virtually every specialty of medicine and surgery.